sLaNGjI/wp-missed-schedule/readme.txt

 == Description ==

 The Original plugin for WordPress <a href="http://slangjis.org/plugins/wp-missed-schedule/">WP Missed Schedule</a> Fix only scheduled failed future posts, that have this bug, and republish correctly fixed 10 items each session, every 15 minutes, without waste resources.
 The others will be solved on next sessions, until no longer exist: 10 items every 15 minutes, 40 items every hour, 1 session every 15 minutes, 4 sessions every hour.
-Work with virtual or real cron job on WordPress from 2.1+ to 4.8+ and 4.9-alpha single or multisite install - The configuration is automatic and plugin nologo! - Build 2017-05-31 - Stable Branche 2014.1231.2017.5 - This plugin is no longer available on WordPress.org plugins repository for explicit author request, but only on <a href="https://github.com/sLaNGjI/wp-missed-schedule/">GitHub</a> - [no support provided on WordPress.org forum or reviews](https://slangji.wordpress.com/support/) Do not install into mu-plugins directory because need to run functions activation, deactivation, install, uninstall, to work properly!
+Work with virtual or real cron job on WordPress from 2.1+ to 4.8+ and 4.9-beta single or multisite install - The configuration is automatic and plugin nologo! - Build 2017-05-31 - Reloaded 2017-10-05 - Stable Branche 2014.1231.2017.5 - This plugin is no longer available on WordPress.org plugins repository for explicit author request, but only on <a href="https://github.com/sLaNGjI/wp-missed-schedule/">GitHub</a> - [no support provided on WordPress.org forum or reviews](https://slangji.wordpress.com/support/) Do not install into mu-plugins directory because need to run functions activation, deactivation, install, uninstall, to work properly!

 **This plugin was approved on this repository online since 2007-8-18**